sonic-net/SONiC/doc/sonic-reduce-disk-io/sonic-reduce-disk-io.md

 - **monit**: Updates state file in `/var/lib/monit/`.
 - **logrotate**: Updates status file in `/var/lib/logrotate/`.

-Additionally, there are also various files created and deleted in the /tmp directory which contribute towards disk writes by the kernel journal.
+Additionally, there are also various files **created and deleted in the /tmp directory** by the low-priority kernel worker threads, which also contribute towards disk writes via journaling.

 ## Optimizations
 The following optimizations are proposed to reduce disk writes: